Vanguard uk review

 This is the defining feature of the platform — and the biggest constraint for some investors.

-Vanguard UK offers around 80 funds and ETFs — all Vanguard products.
+Vanguard UK offers around 90 funds and ETFs — specifically 61 index funds and 29 ETFs, all Vanguard products.
 This covers the major global indices and most common allocation strategies.
 You can build a highly diversified, low-cost portfolio without ever leaving the platform.

 What you cannot do: buy iShares ETFs, HSBC trackers, individual company shares, investment trusts, or funds managed by any other provider.
-The universe is Vanguard, and only Vanguard.
+The universe is Vanguard only — by design.

 ✅ Available on the platform